andy-maier/plexmediafixup/README.rst

   remove useless genres, and set a default genre if the list of genres is empty.
   These changes can be configured in the config file.

+* preserve_collections:

+  This fixup walks through the movie and show items of the configured library sections of the Plex Media Server, and preserves the collections of each item.
+  This is done by syncing any present collections between PMS and a collections file.
+This solves the issue that PMS resets the collections every now and then, when updating the metadata of the item.
+Since the presence of a collection either in PMS or in the collections file causes it to be synced, the intentional removal of a collection now requires removing it from PMS and removing it from the collections file.
+The collections file is in YAML format and is self-explanatory.
+The path name of the collections file can be configured in the config file.

 Look at the example plexmediafixup config file `example_config_file.yml`_ if you want to see what can be configured.
 It describes each parameter.